 Oh, brother!
 What a mess!
 The toil of making some sense from burbling gibberish of ultra-patriotic students tripping up at pompous words without rhyme or reason in their mental diarrhea!

 And only the concluding paragraph in the manifesto was a plain and clear threat of ruthless punishment to any would-be dissents as well as doing away with all the members lacking in strength.

-The absolute quietude outdoors is lit up by the giant gas torch mutely flaring from over Armenavan.
+The complete quietude outdoors lit by the giant gas torch mutely flaring in the distant hills over Armenavan.